chkr1011/Wirehome.Packages/wirehome.services.homematic.ccu/1.0.0/description.md

 # Configuration
 ```
 {
-    "ip": "[IP of the CCU]",
+    "ccu_ip": "[IP of the CCU]",
-    "port": "[PORT of the XML-RPC server]" // 2010 for Homematic IP devices, 2001 for BidCos-RF, 2000 for BidCos-Wired`
+    "ccu_port": "[PORT of the CCU's XML-RPC server]", // 2010 for Homematic IP devices, 2001 for BidCos-RF, 2000 for BidCos-Wired`
+    "rpc_ip": "[IP of the Wirehome host]",
+    "rpc_port": "[PORT of Wirehome's XML-RPC Server]" // choose one
 }
 ```